Domain name disputes FAQs

 • Another company might register a similar domain name to try to steal your customers (see 16)

-• Someone might register a similar domain name to abuse your company, or to blackmail you into buying the domain name from them (see 17).
+• Someone might register a similar domain name to abuse your company, or to blackmail you into buying it from them (see 17).

 As the number of domain name extensions continues to increase, it's becoming harder to monitor for these problems.